 1713 – The Old State House was built to house the government offices of the Massachusetts Bay Colony.

-1729 – The Old South Meeting House was built to serve as a Puritan meeting house and later become one of the most important meeting houses in Boston.
+1729 – The Old South Meeting House was built to serve as a Puritan meeting house and later became one of Boston’s most important meeting houses.

-1754-1763 – The French and Indian War is fought for colonial domination in North America between England and France.
+1754-1763 – The French and Indian War is fought for colonial domination between England and France in North America.
 England eventually came to control the colonial outposts, but the staggering debt was so high that it nearly destroyed the English government.
 This debt caused the tensions leading up to the American Revolution.

 1764 – The passage of the Sugar Act allows the British government to raise revenue from the colonies.
-This was the first instance of the idea of “no taxation without representation,” as no colonial representative had agreed to these taxes.
+This was the first instance of “no taxation without representation,” as no colonial representative had agreed to these taxes.

 1765 – The Stamp Act was passed, which required tax payments on printed materials, including newspapers, legal documents, dice, and playing cards.
 In August, the Stamp Act Riots occurred in Boston.